 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were given antianxiety drugs.
-Antianxiety drugs are administered to patients suffering from anxiety or depression.
+This indicates the percentage of patients prescribed antianxiety drugs.
+Antianxiety drugs are administered to residents experiencing anxiety and depression.

 Managing Depression Among Residents